statgen/pheweb/README.md

    pheweb phenolist unique-phenocode
    ```

-4. If you want to do more advanced things, like merging in more information from another file, email <pjvh@umich.edu> and I'll write documentation for `pheweb phenolist`.
+4. If you want to do more advanced things, like merging in more information from another file, [open an issue on github](https://github.com/statgen/pheweb/issues/new) and I can write documentation for `pheweb phenolist`.

 ### 5. Load your association files